Sourdough Homemade Pizza Recipe

 Directions:

-Mix together the ingredients until it comes together and it’s smooth, by using a stand mixer with a dough hook for several minutes.
-Cover and let ferment overnight.
+Mix together the ingredients until it comes together and it’s smooth, by using a stand mixer with a dough hook for 5 minutes.
+If you do not have a stand mixer knead by hand for 8-10 minutes.
+If you are placing into a new bowl overnight place 1 to 2 tablespoons of olive oil in the bowl and coat the dough.
+Cover tightly and let ferment overnight.

 Next Morning:

 Freezing: You have two options- you can create the dough and cook on the cast iron, let cool down and freeze in large ziploc bags with parchment paper in between.
-OR you could make the entire pizza as above, let cool down, and place in a large ziploc bag with parcment paper in between each Pizza.
-I’ve done it both ways and both works out great.
+OR you could make the entire pizza as above, let cool down, and place in a large ziploc bag with parchment paper in between each Pizza.

 Pop out of the freezer and bake 425 for 10-15 minutes!
 Enjoy!